 Lions unable to weather the storm in loss to St. John’s

-Southeastern Baseball suffered a 7-12 home defeat at the hands of the St. John’s University Red Storm in the teams’ lone matchup of the season.
+Southeastern baseball suffered a 12-7 home defeat at the hands of the St. John’s University Red Storm in the teams’ lone matchup of the season Monday night at Pat Kenelly Diamond at Alumni Field.

-The Lions entered this matchup 7-1.
+The Lions entered this contest at 7-1.
 A loss in their previous game against the Samford Bulldogs blemished their previously perfect record.

-The game began in decently Southeastern.
-They lit up the scoreboard first in the third inning thanks to an RBI single down the middle from center fielder Tyler Finke, bringing the score to 1-0.
+The game began in decent fashion for Southeastern.
+They lit up the scoreboard first in the third inning thanks to an RBI single up the middle from fifth year senior center fielder Tyler Finke, bringing the score to 1-0.

 However, the fourth inning would prove to be catastrophic for the Lions.
 A flurry of hits bolstered by multiple home runs powered a nine-run inning for the Red Storm.

-An RBI bunt from right fielder Jackson Tucker brought the score to 2-4.
-The inning broke open for the Red Storm after a three-run home run from center fielder David Glancy brought the score to 2-7.
+An RBI bunt from right fielder Jackson Tucker brought the score to 4-2.
+The inning broke open for the Red Storm after a three-run homer from center fielder David Glancy brought the score to 7-2.

 A pair of RBI singles from Higgins and catcher Jimmy Keenan concluded St. John’s massive inning.
 After the Lions failed to score in the bottom of the fourth, the score remained at 2-9 heading into the fifth.